Caravan and Motorhome Compliance

 ‘Lights and reflectors have a number of legal requirements.
 Each has to be designed for its particular function: e.g. a generic red light cannot be used for the rear position, end-outline, and stoplights; different lamps and reflectors have different fields-of-view (horizontally and vertically) and different maximum and minimum light intensities.

 Caravan and motorhome compliance – E-mark & CRN

 ‘There have been numerous cases of cheap non-compliant lights being used on caravans and camper-trailers offered for sale in Australia.
 Those approved have either an E-mark or a CRN (see below).

-- E-marks (E for Europe) are used on many automotive components that are used internationally.
+- An E-mark (E for Europe) is used on many vehicle components used internationally.
 The mark consists of a capital ‘E’, with a small sub-script number (inside a circle) and with the approval number embossed in the plastic.
 Lights and reflectors that are sold only in Australia, may have an E-mark.
-They are however required to have a CRN (Component Registration Number) that is issued by VSS, after proof-of-compliance is provided.
-Such lights and reflectors must have unique identification markings, so that they can be cross- referenced to the specific CRN.
+They are however required to have a CRN (Component Registration Number).
+This is issued by the VSS after proof-of-compliance is provided.
+Such lights and reflectors must have unique identification markings so that they can be cross-referenced to the specific CRN.

 - Lights and reflectors must be oriented correctly, especially front and rear reflectors (in a side view).
 The prescribed number of lights and reflectors must be fitted, and they must be in the specified positions.
 While lights and reflectors may not be as critical as brakes, couplings and tyres, they are still an important road-safety item’.

 Caravan and motorhome compliance is also covered in my articles: Imported RVs, Imported RV Electrics.
 It is also covered in my books Caravan & Motorhome Book, Caravan & Motorhome Electrics, and the Camper Trailer Book